March 23: An Evening to STOP Girl Trafficking

 Thank you for making AHF's 4th STOP Girl Trafficking evening a success!

-Join three incredible, intrepid women: our visionary partner Dr. Aruna Uprety, rockstar climber Pasang Lhamu Sherpa Akita, and award-winning journalist and filmmaker Subina Shrestha.
-Plus author and climber Jon Krakauer to tell it like it is.
+We heard from three incredible, intrepid women: our visionary partner Dr. Aruna Uprety, rockstar climber Pasang Lhamu Sherpa Akita, and award-winning journalist and filmmaker Subina Shrestha.
+Plus author and climber Jon Krakauer.

 One of Nepal’s rising stars, Pasang Lhamu Sherpa Akita has weathered the trials of the mountain—and a society that still considers mountaineering to be a man’s job.
 Pasang began climbing at 15 and has seen the world from the top of Mt.
 Everest and K2.
 Following the 2015 earthquakes, she immersed herself in relief efforts.
 Her many accomplishments earned her the National Geographic 2016 Adventurer of the Year and the 2017 Explorers Club Tenzing Norgay Award, but what drives her these days is inspiring young girls: “I believe what helped me the most in my life was the basic education that I had received… education will [allow girls] to accomplish many things and open the door to many opportunities.”